TimvanSteenbergen/baseapplication/README.md

 * You get a multi-tenant environment for companyfunctions;
 * You get basic invoice functions;
 * You get to play games like 2048 and tictactoe.
 Good fun and showing you React-addons at the same time;
+* You get the Workflow-functions ready to go;

 And all that Out-Of-The-Box!